rmm5t/jquery-flexselect/README.markdown

 * Fix selectedIndex when mouse happens to sit over dropdown during incremental find (perhaps unbind mouseover during filtering until a mousemove).
-* Build a better "marketing" page for the plugin including usage and examples.
-* Describe better what is going on, including the behavior of what is submitted from the form.
 * Add templating support for matched list output.
 * Add highlighting of matched characters in the results.